MaastrichtU-IDS/biohackathon_ontogan/paper/paper.md

 - investigate the impact of loss functions on the quality of the data
 - as the approach is universally applicable, we may explore embedding methods of axioms beyond first-order logic such as temporal or modal logic to construct generative models for prescription or predict mortality

+## Questions

+- Evaluation:
+    - What are the strengths and weaknesses of "relatedness" w.r.t. the ontology for the generation?
+        - leave out and predicting an entire branch vs. predicting on some left out siblings
+- How to deal with the patients with multiple disease? (affect embeddings)
+    - Maybe we can do it on an axiomatic level?

 # Jupyter notebooks, GitHub repositories and data repositories

 * Please add a list here